Internship Program

 Programming

-Interns will become more familiar with one or more of the following areas: contract negotiation, artist relationship management, long-term and short-term season planning, and event management.
-Responsibilities may include budgeting, managing special events, creating action plans and more.
+Interns will become more familiar with one or more of the following areas: contract negotiation, artist and client relationship management, long-term and short-term season planning, and show offers.
+Responsibilities may include departmental reporting, budget updates, creation of show offers, contract mark-ups, and artist research.
 All majors welcome to apply.

 Ticketing

-Interns learn the sales and service aspects of ticketing This includes the guest service, logistics and operations for the various BA and CarolinaTix box offices, reconciliation of revenue, budget implications, scheduling, and reporting.
+Interns learn the sales and service aspects of ticketing.
+This includes the guest service, logistics, and operations for the various BA bos offices.
+Interns will also get a glimpse of the internal administrative functions of the department, as well as the opportunity to sit in stakeholder meetings.
 All majors are welcome to apply; some experience in customer service is preferred.

 Accounting

-Interns will be involved with various aspects of accounting activities for BA, acquiring limited working knowledge of various accounting function such as budgeting, reconciliations, month-end reporting and data management.
-Preference for students who have completed coursework in Accounting/Finance.
+Interns will be involved with various aspects of accounting activities for BA, acquiring limited working knowledge of various accounting functions such as budgeting, reconciliations, month-end reporting, and document and data management.
+Preference for students who have completed coursework in Accounting/Finance or have finance-related career goals.

 Marketing